 The auto darkening helmet comes as a revolutionary product to the welders.
 Unlike the passive welding helmet, it comes with lucrative features.
 Auto-darkening welding helmets are adjustable.
 This type of helmet can detect the light and adjust the lens accordingly.
 Adjusting your lens manually again and again is frustrating during the welding process.
 It kills your time and also loses your focus.
 The auto darkening welding helmet became popular to the welders very fast after it was first introduced.

-Though it is more expensive than the passive welding helmet, it is still a good choice due to its comfort and increased productivity.
+Though, the auto darkening welding helmet is more expensive than the passive welding helmet, it is still a good choice due to its comfort and increased productivity.
 The passive welding helmets are for those who prefer a low budget and simple featured strong equipment.

 Is Expensive Welding Helmet Worth It?